Conference space is on a first come, first served basis. Space is limited so sign up today!

 Conference/Cruise Registration - Please register for the conference/cruise using the registration form below.
 Everyone going on the cruise whether they are attending the conference or just accompanying a conference attendee needs to fill out this form so your cabin can be booked with the cruise line.
 A deposit of $250 per person to secure your cabin is required upon registration.
+However, if Carnival is running any type of sale that you may qualify for, including reduced deposits and on-board credit, please let us know and we can secure that offer for you!
 You can either include your credit card information on the registration form or call 843-246-0750 to pay with a credit card over the phone.

 Conference Attendees - To attend the conference a conference fee of $169 will be due prior to October 1, 2019 and can be paid using a credit card, PayPal or check.
 Only people attending the conference need to pay the conference registration fee and only conference attendees will be admitted during all presentations and will have priority for all scientist led shore excursions.
 Conference attendees are not required to give any presentations, but may request to do so on the registration form.

 We have Inside Cabins starting at $600pp for a double occupancy cabin, Ocean View Cabins starting at $700pp double occupancy and Balcony Cabins starting at $900 pp